 The School of Architecture has proudly hosted a Rome program for more than fifty years.
-When international travel is possible--based on international travel guidelines and University policy--graduate programs within the School include one semester in Rome.
+Graduate programs within the School include one semester in Rome (unless impacted by international travel restrictions).

 The majority of costs associated with the semester abroad in Rome and with other course travel (domestic and international) are covered by the School.
 These costs include: